awsdocs/aws-cloudtrail-user-guide/doc_source/query-lake-cli.md

 ```

 **Note**
 Queries that run for longer than one hour might time out\.
 You can still get partial results that were processed before the query timed out\.
+If you are delivering the query results to an S3 bucket using the optional `--delivery-s3uri` parameter, the bucket policy must grant CloudTrail permission to delivery query results to the bucket\.
+For information about manually editing the bucket policy, see [Amazon S3 bucket policy for CloudTrail Lake query results](s3-bucket-policy-lake-query-results.md)\.

 ## Get metadata about a query<a name="lake-cli-describe-query"></a>